 WooCommerce is a very flexible and, at times, complex ecommerce plugin for WordPress.
-But sometimes it doesn’t give you quite the functionality you’re looking for out of the box, like being able to customize products in WooCommerce, so you need to start looking for extensions to help you accomplish what you want to achieve.
+But it doesn’t always give you quite the functionality you’re looking for out of the box, like being able to customize products in WooCommerce through extra product options.
+In this article we’ll look at how to achieve this, plus several examples of custom product in WooCommerce.

 - What are customized products in WooCommerce?